-- This new option in PowerPoint 2013 enables you to pick an exact color from anywhere, sometimes even from somewhere outside PowerPoint.
-Explore our Eyedropper Option in PowerPoint 2013 tutorial to learn more.
+- This option enables you to pick an exact color from anywhere, sometimes even from somewhere outside PowerPoint.
+Explore our Eyedropper Option in PowerPoint 2016 for Windows tutorial to learn more.

 - Place this cursor on the picture color you want to make transparent, and click.
 This will make all those areas in the picture 100 percent transparent.
 Note that all picture types won't support this option.
 Typically, this option works with bitmaps, and not vector images.

-- Here, you can select any of the preset Color types (same as in Color section within drop-down gallery), and also, make changes to the Saturation and Temperature values using sliders or by directly typing in the values in digits, as required.
-Once done, close the task pane.
+- Here, you can select any of the preset Picture Color types (same as in Color section within drop-down gallery), and also, make changes to the Saturation and Temperature values using sliders or by directly typing in the values in digits, as required.
+Once done, close the Task Pane.